FruitieX/nodifier/README.md

 `<id>`		| List a notification with matching `id`, if the notification specifies program to launch it will be launched.
 If `autoMarkRead` is enabled, the notification will be marked as read.
 Supports ranges.
 `r <id>`	| Mark `id` as read, supports ranges
-`u <id>`	| Mark `id` from list of read notifications as unread, supports ranges
+`u <id>`	| Mark `id` from list of read notifications as unread, supports ranges `l`			| Run the client in 'listen' mode, continuously printing new notifications to console

 Ranges can be specified as such, both limits are inclusive: `37..42` Either limit can be left out to match indices before/after: